epicmaxco/vuestic-ui/packages/ui/src/components/AccessibilityGuide.md

 ## 1.3.
 Typography and colors

-Built-in font sizes, colors & contrast ratio should be fully accessible (soon, some accessibility features are waiting for 1.5.0 version).
+Built-in font sizes, colors & contrast ratio should be fully accessible (awaiting for 1.5.0 version).

-Anyway, feel free to create an issue if you've mentioned any problems.
+Anyway, feel free to create an issue if you've mentioned some problems.

 # 2. Checking accessibility

-We are using Lighthouse from ChromeDevTools & manual testing.
+We use Lighthouse from ChromeDevTools & manual testing.

 # 2.1.
 Lighthouse